k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/09_custom_ws_properties.md

 <ul>
 <li>The verb name is not case sensitive.</li>
 <li>The verb name is not a part of the URL path of the web service.
 It is used to hint the server how to expose and serve  it.</li>
-<li>According to the name, different preview URL is shown at the Properties Panel.
+<li>According to the name, a different URL preview is shown at the Properties Panel.
 For example, for POST and PUT verbs, a request body will be shown as an example of how parameters shall be sent, while for GET and DELETE verbs, only a URL path will be shown and parameters are a part of it. </li>
 </ul>
 </p>
 <p>